rtCamp/Frappe-Manager/docs/commands/restart.md

 * `--container`: Restart entire Docker container(s).
 Stops and starts the container.
 * `--supervisor`: Restart supervisor processes inside container.
 Faster than container restart.
 * `--force`: Force restart: --supervisor uses stop+start (kills processes), --container uses timeout=0 (immediate kill).
+* `--graceful`: Reload the frappe (gunicorn) web container in place by sending SIGHUP via supervisorctl instead of stop/start.
+The gunicorn master keeps its listening socket open across the reload, so upstream proxies see no connection-refused window.
+Applies only to supervisor mode; ignored with --container.
+The socketio container is restarted normally (node has no graceful-reload signal).
+Mutually exclusive with --force.

 ## Examples